 The stepper motor has a 1.8° step angle (200 steps/revolution) and each phase draws 1.7 A at 2.8 V, allowing for a holding torque of 3.7 kg-cm (51 oz-in).
 The motor has four color-coded wires terminated with a JST XHP-4 connector with 0.1" spacing: black and green connect to one coil; red and blue connect to the other.
 It can be controlled by a pair of suitable H-bridges (one for each coil), but we recommend using a bipolar stepper motor driver.

 Note: We can customize the shaft length for volume orders (at least a few dozen units).
 Please contact us for more information.
-Note that the manufacturer does not recommend cutting the lead screw to shorter lengths since the end is specially treated to prevent damage to the nut.
+While you might be tempted to cut the lead screw to shorter lengths yourself, this is something we advise against since the manufacturer specially treats the end of the lead screw to protect the nut.

 More specifications are available in the datasheet (63k pdf).